 TAENSA INDIANS.
 The Taensa (Taenso, Tahensa, Takensa, Tenisaw, Tenza, Tinza) Indians were Muskhogean-speaking Indians who originally lived near the Mississippi River in northeastern Louisiana.
 In the early nineteenth century, after they had moved to southwestern Louisiana, the Taensas petitioned the Spanish government for lands in southeastern Texas.
 They were granted permission to settle between the Trinity and Sabine rivers, but the move was never made.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TAENSA INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt04), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "TAENSA INDIANS," accessed December 07, 2019, http://www.tshaonline.org/handbook/online/articles/bmt04.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.